haskell-effectful/hpqtypes-effectful/README.md

 ## How to use

-This library provides an EffectDB effect that allows use of the hpqtypes bindings for libpqtypes in the effectful ecosystem."
+This library provides an EffectDB effect that allows the use of the hpqtypes bindings for libpqtypes in the effectful ecosystem.

-An `Eff es` stack that contains `EffectDB` allows use of all functions with a `MonadDB` constraint.
+An `Eff es` stack that contains `EffectDB` allows the use of all functions with a `MonadDB` constraint.

 example: